At Fort Worth Housing Solutions, we believe everyone deserves an affordable home.

 Housing Choice Vouchers

-In this program, qualified applicants receive a voucher that can be used for rent.
-They are responsible for finding an acceptable unit whose owner agrees to rent under the program.
+Qualified applicants receive a voucher that can be used to cover a portion of rent.
+Voucher holders are responsible for finding an acceptable unit whose owner agrees to rent under the program.
 Voucher holders pay 30% of their adjusted income toward an approved rent and FWHS pays the difference.
 Adjusted income includes most sources of support, such as Social Security, VA benefits and child support.

 FWHS determines a payment standard based on the fair market rent established by HUD for our area.
 The payment standard is used to calculate the amount of assistance a family will receive.
 By law, if a family moves to a new unit where the rent exceeds the payment standard, the family may not pay more than 40 percent of its adjusted monthly income for rent.